lzell/louzell.com/markdown/notes/ssh.md

 ## 2013
 <!-- 2013-01-05 -->
 ### (ssh, ssh-agent, add and remove keys)
-To see keys in ssh-agent:
+Make sure key is in ssh-agent:

     ssh-add -L